- This event has passed.

 When in Venezuela, why not try Margarita Island: Fading Grandeur, Fighting Back.

 Corpus Christi, or ‘The Body of Christ’ was a Roman celebration of the Eucharist.
 It takes place on the Thursday after Trinity Sunday.
-In 2018 this is May 31, in 2019 it will be June 20 and in 2020 June 11; however, the celebrations in Venezuela blend with elements that come from the African heritage of the nation.
+However, the celebrations in Venezuela blend with elements that come from the African heritage of the nation.

 Dancing devil and fantastical creature masks are often made from papier mache and then painted in bright colours.
 They are popular items in handicraft and souvenir shops in Caracas and outlying areas.